-Director Christopher Anderson worked with Droga5 UK Creative Directors Yassa Khan & Chris Chapman, along with Makers Production, to tell the stories of four Inuit seamstresses featured by Canada Goose’s Project Atigi.
-Picture Farm editor Toddy Stewart and assistant editor Shelby Cotton worked to carefully stitch these spots together in post production.
+Director Christopher Anderson worked with Droga5 UK Creative Directors Yassa Khan & Chris Chapman, along with Makers Production, to tell the stories of Inuit seamstresses featured by Canada Goose’s Project Atigi.
+Editor Toddy Stewart and assistant editor Shelby Cotton worked to carefully stitch these spots together in post production.

 With footage captured across Canada’s Northern Territories, the films explore each woman’s relationship to her native community through the practice of sewing.
 The result is a series of pieces that intimately navigate Project Atigi’s becoming – meticulously hand-crafted, bespoke parkas infused with Inuit tradition and culture.